guilh00009/Samantha-architecture/README.md

 The inference script loads a pre-trained model and tokenizer, moves the model to the appropriate device, and generates text based on user input using the [`generate_text_stream`](inference.py#L246) function.

-You can also download weights from [HuggingFace](https://huggingface.co/k050506koch/GPT3-dev) (this is 17M params early checkpoint, more soon).
+You can also download weights from HuggingFace:

+17 million parameters: https://huggingface.co/k050506koch/GPT3-dev (architecture demonstrator)

+125 million parameters: https://huggingface.co/k050506koch/GPT3-dev-125m (more like an actual implementation)

-To use the model, you have to paste a path to the folder inside [model_path = ""](inference.py#L310)
+To use the model, you have to paste a path to the folder inside [model_path = ""](inference.py#L310).
+This will work for both HuggingFace-based models of **same architecture** and locally-based ones.
+To download a remote-hosted model, type "k050506koch/GPT3-dev-125m" into [model_path = ""](inference.py#L310).

+#### Note: Both these models are highly undertrained due to my computational budget.
+Both models underwent 600,000 training steps with a batch size of 12 and a sequence length of 512, totaling approximately 3.7 billion tokens (512 * 12 * 600,000 = 3,686,400,000).
+(This is a very small amount for the model of this size.
+For example, OpenAI trained their GPT-3 model series on 300 Bn tokens.)

 ## Custom Components

-Everything was taken from official GPT-2 implementation

-### CustomGPT2Attention
+**All custom components are based on the official GPT-2 implementation and have been modified according to the GPT-3 paper.**

-A custom implementation of the GPT-3 attention mechanism with biases included.
+- CustomGPT2Attention: GPT-3 attention mechanism with biases.

-### CustomGPT2MLP

-A custom implementation of the GPT-3 MLP with biases and standard GeLU activation.
+- CustomGPT2MLP: GPT-3 MLP with biases and standard GeLU.

-### CustomGPT2Block

-A custom implementation of the GPT-3 block with optional pre-layer normalization.
+- CustomGPT2Block: GPT-3 block with pre-layer normalization (can be switched back to GPT-2's post-layer normalization).

-### CustomGPT2LMHeadModel

-A custom implementation of the GPT-3 language model head with additional keyword arguments support.
+- CustomGPT2LMHeadModel: GPT-3 language model head with keyword arguments support.

 ## Contributing